-Bluff poet Cilla McQueen is the New Zealand Poet Laureate for 2009-2011.
-McQueen has published ten volumes of poetry and has won the New Zealand Book Award for Poetry three times.
+Bluff poet Cilla McQueen was the New Zealand Poet Laureate for 2009–2011.
+McQueen has published 14 volumes of poetry, including a letterpress book and a CD collection, and has won the New Zealand Book Award for Poetry three times.
 Her first collection, Homing In, also won the 1983 Jessie MacKay Award.
 McQueen has held the University of Otago’s Burns Fellowship, a Fulbright Visiting Writers’ Fellowship, and in 1991 was awarded the Scholarship in Letters.
 Her habit of keeping a diary has shaped much of her work, which approaches life as a mixture of moments, casual acquaintances and intimate confessions.

 FROM THE oxford companion TO new zealand literature

 McQueen, Cilla (1949 –), poet, born in Birmingham, England, arrived in New Zealand in 1953.
 She was educated at Dunedin’s Columba College and University of Otago (MA Hons 1970).
 She has taught French and English, and currently teaches part-time.
 She is accomplished and popular as a performer of her poetry.

 Writing poetry developed out of McQueen’s habit of keeping a diary, which explains its approach to life as a rich mixture of days, moments, casual acquaintances, intimate confessions and occasional shopping lists: ‘One Marmite one coffee one flour.
 One / fine day with or without frost’ (‘The Shopping’).
 Despite its eclecticism, certain characteristics recur.
 She writes of the Otago region with an intensity reminiscent of Ruth Dallas or James K. Baxter, yet with a unique personal perspective on these landscapes ‘that we trample / or stroke with our toes or eat or lick / tenderly or pull apart’ (‘Living Here’).